uccasco/FiniteFields/README.md

 ## Use with TIP4P style potentials

-To apply fields to TIP4P-style models require appropriate distribution of the forces from the virtual site to the O and H atoms.
+To apply fields to TIP4P-style models requires appropriate distribution of the forces from the virtual site to the O and H atoms.
 The files "*_tip4p.cpp/.h" provide the capability for this.
 Assuming O is atom type 1 and H is atom type 2, and that the bond and angle IDs are both 1, an electric field would be applied with the following command in the LAMMPS input file:

 ```
 fix Eensemble fluid efield/tip4p 0.0 0.0 -0.031 1 2 1 1 0.1546 -1.112800